The National Safety Guidelines

 - Read and follow manufacturers' instructions.

-- Consult manufacturers' instructions concerning the cylinder connection provided with
+- Consult manufacturers' instructions concerning the tank connection provided with

 - Be sure regulator vent is not pointing up.